justin-napolitano/hugo-rss-setup/index.md

 +++
-title =  "Configure mysql server on ubuntu" description = "MYSQL config buntu" tags = ['python', "mysql","databases"] images = ["images/feature-image.png"]
+title =  "Configure Hugo XML Output for RSS Feed" description = "Hugo Custom RSS for my reader" tags = ['python', "mysql","databases", "rss"] images = ["images/feature-image.png"]
 +++

 ## Why

-I installed mysql in the previous post.
-Now I need to setup users, create a db, and create a table.
+I have a mysql db that will be used to store values read from the rss feed of my hugo site.
+I need some add some keys to help with organizatoin

 ### Parts of this series